North Bay Consortium

 North Bay Consortium site training directors and the consortium director meet with the Northern California regional training director on a monthly basis to coordinate the consortium's training seminars, problem solve and insure standardization of training.
 Topics of discussion include: program development/evaluation, maintenance of records, recruitment, and keeping up-to-date with the Board of Psychology, APPIC, and APA standards.

-The NBC has approximately 60 full-time licensed psychologists on staff at the three medical centers.
-Of these psychologists, 34 are training supervisors who participate in the residency program each year, and include the consortium and site training directors.
+The NBC has approximately 75 full-time licensed psychologists on staff at the four medical centers.
+Of these psychologists, 45 are training supervisors who participate in the residency program each year, and include the consortium and site training directors.
 They participate in regular, continuing education seminars: the BOP requires all psychologists to earn 36 continuing education units (CEUs) during every two-year licensing renewal period.
 These required trainings include a six-hour (six CEU) seminar on supervision, to be taken every licensing cycle for primary supervisors.
 Supervision seminars are organized by the regional training director.

 All of the primary training supervisors in the NBC are licensed psychologists within the State of California.
 All psychologists involved in clinical training provide direct clinical services to patients in the same department where they supervise residents.
 All primary supervisors have professional responsibility for the cases on which they provide supervision.
 Training supervisors spend an average of two hours per week engaged in supervisory duties.

 A majority of supervisory staff have attended APA-approved graduate programs.
 Many also are presenters at the NBC and/or regional seminars.
 These psychologists provide the residents at their sites with a wide range of expertise.
-They have been recognized by site directors and administrative clinical staff, such as the Department of Psychiatry Chiefs and the Team Chiefs (Adult, Child and Family and Chemical Dependency) as individuals who have professional leadership skills as general practice psychologists.
+They have been recognized by site directors and administrative clinical staff, such as the Department of Mental Health Chiefs and the Team Chiefs (Adult, Child and Family and Addiction Medicine Recovery Services) as individuals who have professional leadership skills as general practice psychologists.

 Training supervisors are acknowledged as people who are dedicated to their profession and area of expertise, and to the teaching, training, and mentoring postdoctoral residents.
 They serve to provide residents with models of professional behavior: teaching, consulting, providing leadership, modeling expertise with individual and group therapies, and modeling participation in professional organizations and associations.

 The NBC training supervisors have a wide range of accomplishments: some are published authors of books and/or articles in professional journals, others are seasoned presenters and/or national speakers.
 Training supervisors are also members of various national, state and local psychological organizations and associations.
-In addition, training supervisors support the NBC and KPMC through a variety of leadership roles, including training directors, program developers, Best Practices contributors, grant recipients, committee members, and staff educators.
-Three of the NBC training supervisors are Chiefs of Psychology or Chemical Dependency Services at their training sites.
+In addition, training supervisors support the NBC and KPNC through a variety of leadership roles, including training directors, program developers, grant recipients, committee members and staff educators.

 Training supervisors help residents identify changing training needs over the course of the year.
 Supervisory staff is committed to providing residents with experiences that address the goals, objectives, and competencies of the program.
 Supervisors contribute to program evaluation and make suggestions for improving the program or meeting residents’ needs for professional development, expectations, and competencies.
 They also provide feedback to the site directors, the consortium director, and the regional director.